deepika-allaboina/movietix-engine/README.md

 # 🎬 movietix-engine

-A basic JDBC-based movie ticket booking system I built… mostly for practice (and a little bit of fun).
+So I decided to build a movie ticket booking system.

+Why?
+Because my brain said, “Let’s relive the glorious JDBC days,” and I didn’t stop it.
+Also because I forgot half of it and needed a reminder. 😅

 ---

-## 🛠️ Why this project?

-It’s been a while since I worked with JDBC.
-Just wanted to get my hands dirty again — no Spring, no Hibernate, no shortcuts.
-Sometimes, going back to raw SQL and manual table creation from Java helps you think clearer.

-Honestly?
-Just a timepass project.
-Wanted to practice the flow, refresh DB connections, foreign keys, and understand how each layer interacts.
+## 🤔 But... why JDBC?

+Because sometimes, you just want to suffer.

+- No Spring Boot magic.
+- No Hibernate to hold your hand.
+- Just pure, raw Java and SQL

+This was mostly me yelling at foreign keys and figuring out why my `INSERT` failed for the 47th time.
+Turns out… order matters.
+Who knew? 🤷‍♀️

 ---

-## 🚀 What it does
+## 🍿 What this thing does

-- Lets users register and log in
-- View movie listings
-- Book tickets for available shows
+- Users can register (if they behave).
-- Admins can add movies, theaters, shows
+- Admins can add movies, theaters, and shows.
-- Handles foreign key constraints properly (no manual DB edits needed)
-- All tables and sample data created directly from Java — no MySQL Workbench or SQL scripts
+- Shows connect movies ➡ screens ➡ theaters ➡ reality.
+- You can book tickets — and yes, it *actually* books them.
+- Everything runs in the console.
+Like the good old days.

+No Workbench.
+No GUI.
+Just cold, hard console prompts.

 ---

-## 🧱 Tech Stack
+## 🔧 Tech Stack (aka things I yelled at):

-- Java (JDBC)
+- Java (with JDBC, of course)
-- MySQL
+- MySQL (with FOREIGN KEY-induced pain)
-- No frameworks.
-Just the bare bones.
+- Zero frameworks (my fingers typed every query like a warrior)

 ---

-## 🧠 What I practiced
+## 😤 Features I didn’t include

-- Writing clean DAO layers
-- Handling foreign keys and DB setup through Java
-- Login + registration + session-like flow
-- Multi-table queries (joins for booking history, movie-show-theater linkages)
-- A bit of structure and sanity in plain Java apps
+- Password hashing (don’t @ me)
+- Remember me buttons
+- REST APIs
+- Frontend
+- Basically everything that looks fancy

+This one’s all about the logic and structure — and making sure I didn’t forget what a `ResultSet` is.

 ---

-## 🔧 How to run

-1. Make sure MySQL is running locally.
-2. Update your MySQL password in `DBConnection.java`.
-3. Run the `Main` class from `controller` package.
-4. Tables will auto-create on first run.
-5. Follow prompts in console.
+## 🧠 What I got out of it

+- A fresh reminder that databases don’t listen unless you speak their exact dialect.
+- Solid practice wiring up DAOs, DTOs, and making everything talk nicely.
+- Confidence boost unlocked: “Hey, I can still build something from scratch!”

 ---

-## ⚠️ Disclaimer

-Not meant for production.
-No password hashing, no GUI, no framework, no security layers — just core logic.
+## 🏁 How to run

+1. Make sure MySQL is alive and not being dramatic.
+2. Update your DB creds in `DBConnection.java`.
+3. Run the `Main` class.
+4. Tables create themselves (Java handles that, like magic but painful).
+5. Start booking imaginary tickets to imaginary movies in your very real terminal.

 ---

-## 🎉 Just here to learn
+## 💡 Just for fun

-Built this to revisit JDBC after a long break.
-If you’re doing something similar, feel free to fork or reuse anything you like.

-Let’s face it — not every project needs to be a startup idea.
-Sometimes, it's okay to just build and reset your brain. 🧠🔁
+This is not some big shiny project for recruiters.
+This is me, trying to shake off the rust — one JDBC call at a time.

+Built mostly out of curiosity, muscle memory, and caffeine.

 ---

+If you’re also stuck in tutorial fatigue and want to remember how things *actually* work — try building something this dumb.

+I promise it helps.
+And hey, you might even laugh a bit when `foreign key constraint fails` for no reason. 😂

+---

-`#JDBC` `#practiceproject` `#consoleapp` `#devbasics` `#movietix-engine`
+`#jdbc` `#consolelife` `#sqlrage` `#practiceproject` `#devburnouttherapy` `#movietix-engine`